TL;DR

 The task

 Someone just hit your X profile from a viral reply.
-They have ~5 seconds to decide whether to follow you, click your link, or scroll away.
+They have about 5 seconds to decide whether to follow you, click your link, or scroll away.
 Your current bio says “Marketing | Content | Coffee | Girl Dad” — every word of which has appeared on 200,000 other bios and tells the visitor nothing about whether you are the person they should follow.
-You want a bio that does three concrete jobs in 160 characters: tell a stranger what you do, signal who they should be to care, and give them a specific reason to click your link instead of “my website.”
+You want a bio that does three concrete jobs inside a hard character limit: tell a stranger what you do, signal who they should be to care, and give them a specific reason to click your link instead of “my website.”

 Where AI helps — and where it does not

-A specific failure mode: AI gravitates to “I help X do Y” outcome bios for every platform, even where they read corporate (Instagram, TikTok).
+A specific failure mode: AI defaults to “I help X do Y” outcome bios for every platform, even where they read corporate (Instagram, TikTok).
 Match the tone to the platform — LinkedIn earns “I help freelance designers raise rates 30%”; Instagram earns “made it through 4 startups, posting what worked + what I’d never repeat.”

 What to feed the AI